8891689/cashaddr/README.md

 Address Concatenation:

-Concatenate the prefix, a colon (':'), and the Base32 encoded string to form the complete CashAddr address.
+Concatenate the prefix, a colon (:), and the Base32 encoded string to form the complete CashAddr address.

 Use the snprintf function to perform the concatenation and check if the output buffer is large enough.
+This is crucial for buffer overflow prevention.

 Return: Copy the concatenated address string into out_address.

-###4.
-Internal Helper Functions
+4. Internal Helper Functions

 _polymod(const int *values, size_t count): Implements the polynomial modulo operation defined in the CashAddr specification, used for checksum calculation.
 This is a core part of the CashAddr specification.

 _calculate_checksum(const char *prefix, const int *payload, int payload_len, int checksum[8]): Calculates the checksum for a CashAddr address.
 It uses the _polymod function.

 _pack_5bit(const unsigned char *data, int data_len, int *out, int max_out): Converts a byte array (data) into a 5-bit integer array (out).
 This is part of the encoding process, converting 8-bit bytes into the 5-bit data units used by CashAddr.

 _unpack_5bit(const int *data, int data_len, unsigned char *out, int max_out): Converts a 5-bit integer array (data) back into a byte array (out).
 This is part of the decoding process, converting CashAddr's 5-bit data units back into 8-bit bytes.

 hexchar2int(char c): Converts a single hexadecimal character ('0'-'9', 'a'-'f', 'A'-'F') to its corresponding integer value (0-15).

 hexstr2bytes(const char *hex, unsigned char *out, int max_out): Converts a hexadecimal string (hex) into a byte array (out).